kluskaj/Organic/Manual.md

 * Network parameters:
    these parameters are used to determine the neural network architectures in the functions **create_generator()** and **create_discriminator()**
-  * **image_Size** is used to scale the networks to the amount of pixels in the images, aswell as set the pixel size to which the training data images are rescaled using biliniear interpolation.
+  * **image_Size** : is used to scale the networks to the amount of pixels in the images, aswell as set the pixel size to which the training data images are rescaled using biliniear interpolation.
-  * **NoiseLength** set the length of the input noise vector to te generator.
+  * **NoiseLength** : set the length of the input noise vector to te generator.

 * Training parameters:
+these parameters determine how the GAN is trained
-  * **NumberOfEpochs** the number of iterations of taining over the intire training dataset
+  * **NumberOfEpochs** : the number of iterations of taining over the intire training dataset
-  * **BatchSize** The number of images used to calculate the gradients used to update the networks iteratively, should be shosen as large as possible give the memory constraints
+  * **BatchSize** : The number of images used to calculate the gradients used to update the networks iteratively, should be shosen as large as possible give the memory constraints
-  * **PlotEpochs** = 25 Epoch interval after which examples of generated images are stored
+  * **PlotEpochs** :Epoch interval after which examples of generated images are stored
-  * **Use1sidedLabelSmooth** whether or not one-sided label smoothning is applied during training, for an explanation on onesided label smoothening see:
+  * **Use1sidedLabelSmooth** : whether or not one-sided label smoothning is applied during training, for an explanation on onesided label smoothening see:
-  * **saveEpochs** epochs at which to save the networks
+  * **saveEpochs** : epochs at which to save the networks
-  * **OverTrainDiscr** the amount the discriminator is trained more than the generator in each epoch (if 2 the discriminator will be trained for twice the total dataset in an epoch)
+  * **OverTrainDiscr** : the amount the discriminator is trained more than the generator in each epoch (if 2 the discriminator will be trained for twice the total dataset in an epoch)

+ *Directories:
+   * data_Dir `<= os.path.expandvars('${VSC_DATA}/CNN/grid_large_disks_unifCosi/[*/Image*NOSTAR.fits') Direcories at which the images(fits format) are located >`
+save_dir = os.path.join(os.getcwd(), 'saved_models') #directory where the trained networks are stored
+#model_name = 'version1' #name of the stored keras model, a .h5 file extension is used for the stored keras model,
+                        # the component networks are stored by adding the component name in front of this string
+loadFromCube = True #if true loads data from a single Fits cube, if false searches a given directory